kunalshah/dynamodb-local/README.md

 docker run \
 --rm \
 -d \
---name dynamodb-local \
 -v $PWD:/data \
 -p 8000:8000 \
-dynamodb-local:latest
+--name dynamodb-local \
+kunalshah/dynamodb-local:latest
 ```

+### Data will be stored in `$PWD/shared-local-instance.db`

+---

 ## How to build and run this image yourself

-In this git repository, see docker/build.sh and docker/run.sh
+In this git repository:
+- See [docker/build.sh](https://github.com/kunalshah/dynamodb-local/blob/main/docker/build.sh) to build the local image
+- See [docker/run.sh](https://github.com/kunalshah/dynamodb-local/blob/main/docker/run.sh) to run the locally built image

+---

-## How to run dynamodb local without docker container
+## How to run DynamoDb Local without Docker

-In this git repository, see local/download.sh and local/run.sh
+In this git repository:

+- See [local/download.sh](https://github.com/kunalshah/dynamodb-local/blob/main/local/download.sh) to download the latest version of DynamoDb Local
+- See [local/run.sh](https://github.com/kunalshah/dynamodb-local/blob/main/local/run.sh) to run the run the downloaded DynamoDb Local